The Archive

 Fishdom: The Match-3 That Sells You a Completely Different Game

-Fishdom's ads show desperate fish-saving puzzles involving pins, pipes, and water physics.
-The actual game is a standard match-3 with aquarium decoration.
-Playrix ran this playbook across multiple titles.
+Fishdom's ads show desperate fish-saving pin-puzzles and water physics.
+The actual game is a match-3 with aquarium decor — Playrix's signature playbook.

 Strategy in Disguise